Public administration

 Intensifying the fight against corruption

-To carry out all activities related to intensifying the fight against corruption, R64.9 million over the medium term is allocated in the Public Administration Ethics, Integrity and Disciplinary Technical Assistance Unit subprogramme in the Negotiations, Labour Relations and Remuneration Management programme.
+Allocations to fund these activities amount to R75.1 million over the MTEF period in the Public Administration Ethics, Integrity and Disciplinary Technical Assistance Unit subprogramme in the Negotiations, Labour Relations and Remuneration Management programme.

 Reducing government’s wage bill

-A total of R107.2 million, over the medium term, is set aside for these activities in the Remuneration, Employment Conditions and Human Resource Systems subprogramme in the Negotiations, Labour Relations and Remuneration Management programme.
+To carry out these activities, R68.3 million is set aside over the next three years in the Remuneration, Employment Conditions and Human Resource Systems subprogramme in the Negotiations, Labour Relations and Remuneration Management programme.

 Improving the implementation of Batho Pele principles